Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft

 \section{Experiment Details}

-Experiments were conducted using the Qwen-Plus model API provided by Alibaba Cloud.
-In the multiplayer local area network (LAN) server of Minecraft, agents connected to the game via different ports and interacted with the environment and other players.
+All experiments were conducted using the Qwen-Plus and Qwen-VL-plus model API provided by Alibaba Cloud.
+In the multiplayer local area network (LAN) server of Minecraft Java Edition version 1.19.4, agents connected to the game via different ports as an independent player and interacted with the environment and other agent players.